GESIS-Methods-Hub/guidelines-for-methods/method-submission-guidelines.md

 The Methods Hub is an infrastructure project whose goal is to provide open and accessible computational methods to collect, access, and work with Digital Behavioral Data (DBD).
 The bulk of methods will stem from computer science, notably showcasing cutting-edge AI/ML techniques, alongside those originating from social sciences.
 It aims to serve as a pioneering platform designed to facilitate the propagation of computer science methodologies into social science research.

-*Note: This is a living document for content submission guidelines and therefore, the method submission scenarios, their definition and the checklist to adhere to are frozen for release 1 (June 2024).
+*Note: This is a living document for content submission guidelines and therefore, the method submission scenarios, their definition and the checklist to adhere to are frozen for release 2 (July 2025).
 Additional changes in this regard will be considered for the next release.*

 **Methods Hub Content Goal**

-The Methods Hub content goal is to provide reusable, well-documented, and relevant content to social scientists that is appliable to Digital Behavioral Data.
+The goal of Methods Hub content is to provide reusable, reviewed and relevant methods to social scientists that are appliable to Digital Behavioral Data.

 **Methods Hub Content Objectives**

-Methods Hub content has the following objectives.
+Methods Hub content has the following objectives:
-1. Enabling reuse of recent AI/ML models on Digital Behavioral Data in social science.
+1. Enabling reuse of recent AI/ML models on Digital Behavioral Data in social science
-2. Empower social scientists in using AI methods.
+2. Empower social scientists in using AI methods
-3. Allows AI/ML method developers to reach a wider audience and contribute cross domain research challenges.
+3. Allows AI/ML method developers to reach a wider audience and contribute cross domain research challenges

 **Glossary**